kpsdev1/The-Recipe-Blog/README.md

 ### Recipes Page
 - At the top of the recipes page, right below the Nav bar there is a H1 heading that says **Recipes List** which is underlined and centered.
-- Below this are the recipes cards which are displayed in the bootstrap card format and have six to a page.
+- Below this are the recipe cards which are displayed in the bootstrap card format and have six to a page.
 - The **read more** button is greyed out when the user is logged out and is green when the user is logged in(second screeshot)
 - Above the recipes on the left hand side there is a green **Add Recipe** button, this button is only displayed if the user is logged in.
 - On Large screens they are three accross, on medium devices they are two accross and on small deavices it is just one.